 Working To Unite Families Through The Immigration System

 Families are important, and that is a fact worldwide.
-When people immigrate to the US, whether into Florida or Maine or anywhere in between, they will feel the loss of being separated from their families.
+When people immigrate to the US, whether to Florida or Maine or anywhere in between, they will feel the loss of being separated from their families.
 That is why many immigrate with their families, but that comes with its own segment of challenges.

 Understanding Family Petitions

 Most aliens emigrate to the USA based upon a family-based immigrant visa petition.
-U.S. citizens may petition for parents, siblings, married and unmarried children, and spouses.
+U.S. citizens may petition for married and unmarried children, parents, siblings and spouses.
 Lawful permanent residents (green card holders) are only allowed to petition for spouses and unmarried children/sons and daughters.

 There are many technical rules regarding “priority dates” (when the petition was filed), “preference categories” (which category does the beneficiary fit into), how they relate to each other in light of visa backlogs and the State Department’s monthly “Visa Bulletin,” and how beneficiaries can change preference categories or have their visa petitions terminated by operation of law based upon changes of personal circumstances.
-Also there is a great deal of law on the effect of children “aging out” in visa petitions.
+Also, there is a great deal of law on the effect of children “aging out” in visa petitions.